oeoeoe/GoodVibrations/How.md

 title: How was Good Vibrations developed?
 ---

+Here you can read about the process in developing Good Vibrations.
+The newest iteration of the project is at the top and the very first iteration can be found at the end.
+Related work can also be seen at the end of this page.

 ## Future Work
 An interactive prototype is now being developed.
 Futher refinement of functions and design may be coming.